Sandy beaches, beautiful architecture, lively atmosphere and delicious food are some of the best things that Malaga has to offer.

 During your visit to Antequera, something you can’t miss is the opportunity to try the traditional mollete, a delicious rounded white bread that is typically served with Iberian ham, butter or other cold meats.
 You can find them in any bakery or cafe.

-Granada is the perfect full-day trip for those who love immersing themselves in the culture and history of a place.
+Granada is the perfect full-day trip from Malaga for those who love immersing themselves in the culture and history of a place.

 Granada’s main attraction is The Alhambra palace located at the top of the city.
 It attracts millions of tourists from everywhere every year, so you must book your entry ticket months in advance because it’s a unique place you can’t miss.